Weekly Research Seminar

-The Annual Scientific Symposium is held each year in conjunction with the visit of our External Scientific Advisory Committee.
+The Annual Scientific Research Symposium is held each year in conjunction with the visit of our External Scientific Advisory Committee.
 Members of the Scientific Review Committee lead a breakfast discussion about academic skills including time management, work-life balance, promotion, publication and funding for junior faculty and fellows.
 A poster session provides an opportunity for students, postdocs and fellows to present their research.
 A prize is given to the best poster.
 A key note address provides a state-of-the-science presentation by a noted expert.

 Research Competition for Undergraduate, Graduate, and Postdoctoral Fellows

 Each fall the Center conducts a research competition.
 Two senior scientists judge the competition – one from a basic science department and one from a clinical department.
 Any undergraduate, graduate or postdoctoral fellow working in the lab of a CGIBD member is eligible to participate.
 The winner is awarded a travel scholarship to attend a national meeting.
 The other participants are given a book allowance.
 Participants may submit their abstracts here.